SkoolNotes/Taproot/MISC/KBxSOPHFINALeval.md

 	-   Another large challenge was dealing with the many paywalls when doing research, which I do not have a solution for yet.

 -   Brainstorm what you could do to keep improving.
 	-   Of course, though not an interesting answer, practicing will help me improve.
 In fact, it already has.
 More specifically, I want to get better at tailoring my search engine searches to the information I want to get.
-I also found that crawling through linked sources of helpful articles often led to more helpful articles.
+I also found that crawling through linked sources of helpful articles often led to more helpful articles, which is a strategy I undervalued in the past.
+I want to practice this more as well.